-From the BOM and other apps including the Vic Emergency app.
-How hot, forecast wind speed and direction.
-Check this regularly if on the walk too of course if you have phone coverage.
-If you have voice or text but not data coverage, ring or text a club emergency contact or a friend to get the latest information.
+From the BOM and other apps including the Vic Emergency app check temperature, forecast wind speed and direction, and weather warnings.
+Check this regularly on the walk if you have phone coverage.
+If you have voice or text but not data coverage, ring or text a Club Emergency Contact or a friend to get the latest information.